 Introduction

 Flood Frequency Analysis (FFA) provides information on the magnitude and frequency of flood discharges.
 It is used to estimate the probability of flooding and manage the risk posed by floods to human health, the environment, the economy and cultural heritage (European Union, 2007).
 One of the main concerns in FFA is the difficulty to precisely estimate the parameters of the chosen distribution with discharge series of limited length (a few decades, generally).
 This is particularly problematic when low-probability (e.g. annual exceedance probability 10-3 or 10-4) design floods are required to ensure the safety of people and hydraulic structures (Apel et al., 2004; Kjeldsen et al., 2011).
 Fortunately, sampling uncertainty can be reduced by providing additional information beyond the flood sample obtained from discharge monitoring stations during a systematic period.
-Such information can be temporal (e.g. historical data on ancient floods), regional (e.g. discharge data from similar catchments) or causal (e.g. rainfall data) (Merz and Bloschl, 2008)(Macdonald and Sangster 2017).
+Such information can be temporal (e.g. historical data on ancient floods), regional (e.g. discharge data from similar catchments), causal (e.g. rainfall data) (Merz and Bloschl, 2008), or a combination of these (Macdonald and Sangster, 2017).
 This paper focuses on the first option and on the treatment of historical data in FFA.

 Historical data can take a variety of forms.
 Historical data may be issued from testimonials (Pichard, 1995; Kjeldsen et al., 2014), flood marks (Parkes and Demeritt, 2016; Piotte et al., 2016; Engeland et al, 2020; METS, 2023; Renard, 2023), or paleoflood reconstructions derived from various proxies such as sedimentary deposits or riparian tree rings (Stedinger and Cohn, 1986; Benito et al., 2004; Dezileau et al., 2014; St. George et al., 2020; Engeland et al., 2020).
 Using historical data in FFA has a long history and is now a well-established practice.
 Benson (1950) and Hirsch (1987) first focused on plotting position formulas for historical floods.
 Various types of historical data can be incorporated in FFA by selecting an adequate likelihood function (Stedinger and Cohn, 1986; Kuczera, 1999).
 Parameter estimation is often performed in a Bayesian way using Markov Chain Monte Carlo (MCMC) algorithms (Reis and Stedinger, 2005).
 Most recent studies emphasize the need to take full account of uncertainties (Neppel et al., 2010; Kjeldsen et al. 2014; Parkes and Demeritt, 2016; Shang et al., 2021; Sharma et al., 2022).
 Although discharges from the systematic period are generally much better known than those from the historical period, they are still affected by uncertainties.
 However, those uncertainties are often neglected when using historical data.
 Only a few works propose to take them into account: Reis and Stedinger (2005) or Parkes and Demeritt (2016) consider discharge uncertainty during the systematic period via the use of a fixed percentage error, while Neppel et al. (2010) use unknown multiplicative errors.